ofunkey/Python_APIs/README.md

 But, if pressed, how would you prove it?

 ### WeatherPy
 In this report, Python script is created to visualize the weather of 500+ cities across the world of varying distance from the equator.
-To accomplish this, a simple Python library is utilized, the OpenWeatherMap API, and a little common sense to create a representative model of weather across world cities.
+To accomplish this, a simple Python library is utilized, the OpenWeatherMap API, and a representative model of weather across world cities.

 #### The objective is to build a series of scatter plots to showcase the following relationships:
 Temperature (F) vs. Latitude